 Email forwarding is when you set your account to send messages to another address.
-When someone sends email to something like email@example.com, you can have the message sent to firstname.lastname@example.org.
-It works similar to how you would forward postal mail.
+When someone sends an email to something like [email protected], you can have the message sent to [email protected].
+It works similarly to how you would forward postal mail.

 Is Email Forwarding the Right Solution?

 Forwarding email to major services like Gmail, Yahoo, or Microsoft can cause problems.
 When they detect spam, many email services will block email from your domain (and from our email servers).
 Getting such a block removed can be difficult and time-consuming.

 For that reason, if you don’t have a specific need for forwarding, we strongly suggest that you set up POP or IMAP email retrieval instead.

 For example, rather than forwarding email from your domain to a Gmail address, we can show you how to set up Gmail to check your domain’s email automatically.

 But if you absolutely need to use email forwarding, here’s how to do it.

 In cPanel, scroll down to the Email section and click on “Forwarders.”